Home → Response to COVID-19 → Pandemic Management Orders

 This order establishes special rules and processes for email filing in Protection from Abuse and Protection from Harassment cases.

-PMO-SJC-4: Order Regarding the Maine Bar Examination (Rev. December 10, 2020).
-The revised order establishes the date and format for the February Maine Bar Examination scheduled to take place July 27 and 28, 2021, will be administered remotely.
+PMO-SJC-4: Order Regarding the Maine Bar Examination (Rev. April 26, 2021).
+The revised order establishes that the Maine Bar Examination scheduled to take place July 27 and 28, 2021, will be administered remotely.

-PMO-SJC-6 Emergency Rules from the Supreme Judicial Court for Forcible Entry and Detainer (Eviction) Cases (Rev. April 1, 2021).
+NEW PMO-SJC-6 Emergency Rules from the Supreme Judicial Court for Forcible Entry and Detainer (Eviction) Cases (Rev. June 1, 2021).
 Revised procedures for addressing FED (eviction) cases, including the scheduling of a telephonic status conferences, followed in appropriate cases by mediation and/or final hearing, are included in this PMO.
 The previous revision introduced a remote docket call pilot project through March 31, 2021.
 The most recent revision extends the pilot project through June 30, 2021.
 An attached Addendum to the order identifies where the project will be piloted and the effective date of the pilot project for each court.

 PMO-SJC-8: Emergency Rules from the Supreme Judicial Court on Waiver of Initial Appearances (Rev. December 14, 2020)